 There is nothing more aggravating when the louvers in your shutter panel do not maintain the position you leave them in.

-Upon closer examination or your shutter panel, you will notice a stick that runs down the center of the panel wich is attached to all the louvers.
+Upon closer examination or your shutter panel, you will notice a stick that runs down the center of the panel that is attached to all the louvers.
 This stick is called a tilt rod.
-All things being equal, the weight of this tilt rod and the force of gravity have a tendency to drag the louvers down and in a closed position.
+All things being equal, the weight of this tilt rod and the force of gravity have a tendency to drag the louvers down in a closed position.